je-nunez/find_an_auction/README.md

 script form, which is very similar.

-**Note**: The only difference between the two is that SBT downloads and installs the eBay Finding Kit for Enhaced Search SDK for Java automatically, so it is not applicable the section
+**Note**: The only difference between the two is that SBT downloads and installs the eBay Finding Kit for Enhaced Search SDK for Java automatically, so the section
-[Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) below, which is more for the script form.
+[Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) is not applicable to it, which is more for the script form.
+Furthermore, the SBT job may fail if the URL address provided by eBay changes.
+(In such a case, you may need to apply then the instructions below to set the `CLASSPATH`.)

 # Example: